rennpy/aliucord-vencord-theme/README.md

 Vencord-theme (with vencord color scheme) ported over with the permission of @Synqat

-This theme tries to follow the color scheme a little more than the original, like some elements changing from light pink to a darker one to match the https://vencord.dev site.
+This theme tries to follow the color scheme a little more than the original, like some elements changing from light pink to a darker one to match the https://vencord.dev website.

 # Preview
 **SCREENSHOTS NOT ENTIRELY ACCURATE DUE TO ANDROID 14***